 The Company's revenues consist of (i) base management fees, (ii) performance fees, (iii) share of earnings in joint ventures and associates, and (iv) other revenues.
-Base management fees are AUMdriven and for each client type, revenues are primarily earned on the AUM average closing value at the end of each day, month or calendar quarter in accordance with contractual agreements.
+The Company categorizes its revenues into two investment platforms and three distribution channels: those associated with public markets and private markets investment strategies and institutional, financial intermediaries and private wealth distribution channels.
+Base management fees are AUM-driven and for each distribution channel, revenues are primarily earned on the AUM average closing value at the end of each day, month or calendar quarter in accordance with contractual agreements.
 For certain mandates, the Company is also entitled to performance fees.
-The Company categorizes performance fees in two groups: those associated with traditional asset classes or strategies and those associated with alternative asset classes or strategies.
 Revenues also comprise share of earnings in joint ventures and associates in which the Company has ownership interests.
-Other revenues are primarily comprised of brokerage and consulting fees which are not AUM-driven, commitment and transaction fees from private market investment strategies, as well as gains or losses on foreign exchange forward contracts.
+Other revenues, which are not allocated to a distributional channel, are primarily comprised of brokerage and consulting fees which are not AUM-driven, commitment and transaction fees from private markets investment strategies, as well as realized gains or losses on foreign exchange forward contracts.
+Revenue as at December 31, 2021 totaled \$749.9 million.
+Below is a breakdown of Fiera Capital's revenue by distribution channel, asset class and region.